-2.14 Implement programs that develop live music and production skills
+2.14 Implement programs that develop live music and production skills in the Local Government Area

 Australia's music industry is growing rapidly, with revenues from recorded music and live performances showing strong growth.
 In 2019, the Wagga Wagga Civic Theatre delivered the 'Plug and Play' program, aimed at developing the skills and experiences required to support music creation, production and performance in Wagga Wagga.
 The program was welcomed by young people and its success has demonstrated local demand, and capacity, for similar initiatives on an ongoing basis.